 Fast Fact: Expert Insight.
 “The four most expensive words in the English language are, ‘This time it’s different.’”

 –Sir John Templeton,

 The second way of rebalancing is to sell enough of the “winners” to buy more underperforming assets.
 Ironically, this type of rebalancing actually forces you to buy low and sell high.

 Periodically rebalancing your portfolio to match your desired risk tolerance is a sound practice regardless of the market conditions.
 One approach is to set a specific time each year to schedule an appointment to review your portfolio and determine if adjustments are appropriate.

 Over time, market conditions can change the risk profile of an investment portfolio.
-For example, imagine that on January 1, 2000, an investor created a portfolio containing a mix of 60% stocks and 40% bonds.
-By the end of 2013, the mix would have almost reversed to 53% bonds and 47% stocks.
+For example, imagine that on January 1, 1995, an investor created a portfolio containing a mix of 60% bonds and 40% stocks.
+By the end of 2014, the mix would have changed to 47% bonds and 53% stocks.